Château du Bosc Théroulde: Name origin

-as above and currently as mine, Torode.
+as above and currently as Torode.

 History through Families

-The origin of the Chateau is not really clear...even if Hippolyte Lemarchand in the book Canton de Cleres stated that the Chateau was built in 1616, the foundations date from before then.

 du Bosc de Tendos

 Until the 12th Century, the land of Bosc Theroulde consisted of 6 to 8 houses and was part of the land of the baronnerie de Fontaine le Bourg, under the title of fief Alinette, huitieme de fief.

 Cormeilles

 From 1512 the estate belonged to the Cormeille family and until the 16th century.

 Le Faë

 In 1598, Jacques Le Faë (d. ca. 1630), Adviser to the King, 'Controleur general des traites dominilales et impots en la province de Normandie', acquires the Alinette domaine from the Cormeilles Family on the 6th of April.
 He builds the present Château Louis de XIII style in bricks, works will only start in 1616 (exchange of contract only on 14 May 1607) and will be completed in 1632.
 (The inscription 1616 can be found on one of the main chimneys.)

 He married Anne Petit, then died in 1630, and the estate is ruled by his wife on behalf of her nobles children until 1637.

 Adrien (d. ca. 1669) Le Fae Sieur de Bosc Theroulde, Adviser to the king, 'Maitre en sa Chanmbre de Normandie', inherited the Estate and was made escuyer in 1640.
 He built the chapel (1646–1648) along the Chateau, named after his patron saint, after being saved from the plague of Rouen (in 1637 in Rouen 11,000 people died in 10 months).

 Christophe Charles Le Faë (died 28 March 1707), Lord of Bosc Theroulde, Saint Germain, Mêtillon, La Mivoie and other places, adviser to the Parliament of Rouen, appointed on 3 March 1670, succeeded to Adrien and married Madeleine Le Roux (died 8 May 1719).
 A stone shield located on the west wing represents their respective merged family shields.

 They had one son, Francois Louis, and two daughters.
 One became a Benedictine nun in the Saint-Sacrement convent and the other inherited the Estate.

 Francois Louis Lord of Bosc Theroulde, advisor to the chamber of Roeun, died young on 24 September 1716 without heir.